aliciacordova/School_Distric_Analysis/README.md

 ### 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-  With the replacemente of 9th grade scores in Thomas Hight School, the school summary overrall passing %  was affected by:
+  With the replacemente of 9th grade scores in Thomas Hight School, the school summary passing %  was affected by:
  - % Passing Math from 93.27% to 93.18%

  - % Passing Reading 97.30% to 97.01 %